Jan21493/Linkplay/persistent-hook.md

 To start, you have to enable telnet and that may require a downgrade in the first step.
 See [Downgrade Firmware](/Downgrade.md) and [Enable telnetd](/TELNETD.md).

+## Information about file systems on the device
 Below is an output of mount command and ***cat /proc/mtd*** output:
 ```
 # mount